All Episodes

 And what I've learned more and more is that it's really just the opposite.

-Of course, I had never actually listened to you in 1992.
+And, of course, I had never actually listened to you in 1992.

-And I think that one of the things about liberals is they kind of parrot stuff that they've been taught uh almost robotically without ever really questioning it or analyzing it.
+And I think that one of the things about liberals is they kind of parrot stuff that they've been taught almost robotically without ever really questioning it or analyzing it.

 Oh, yeah, there's no question about that.

-Can I be a conservative and yet be opposed to amending the Federal Constitution to prohibit abortion and to prohibit homosexual marriage?
+Can I be a conservative and yet be opposed to amending the federal constitution to prohibit abortion and to prohibit homosexual marriage?

 Yeah.

-It's the only choice they're gonna allow.
+It's the only choice they're going to allow.

-Those things are gonna be solved uh uh or dealt with at the state level, and they're not gonna be pleasing to people.
+Those things are going to be solved or dealt with at the state level.

-Uh we've never voted on abortion.
+We've never voted on abortion.

 You know, abortion does not nearly royal the British society like it does ours because they voted on it there.